teunispolak/notenote.link/_notes/IT - How to use the special features.md

 All the default jekyll markdown features are made available such that they don't cause any conflict with the custom features that we have implemented.

 Internal links (simple and with alt-text) and LateX delimiters in markdown are compatible with [[Obsidian::https://obsidian.md]].
 I'd recommend using it as a CMS for managing your notes.
-See the page about [[Obsidian integration]] for more details.
+See the page about [[IT - Obsidian integration]] for more details.

 To see how to the raw markdown gets generated, go to the [[Test page to see how the raw markdown is rendered]]